Summertime Ball: 2018

-The Capital Summertime Ball returned to Wembley on Saturday 9 June 2018 and was announced by Roman Kemp and Vick Hope on Capital Breakfast on Friday 28 April.
+The Capital Summertime Ball returned to Wembley on Saturday 9 June 2018 and was announced by Roman Kemp and Vick Hope across London on Capital Breakfast on Friday 28 April.
 5 acts were announced everyday from Monday 30 April 2018 until 3 May 2018.
 Tickets went on sale on Thursday 3 May 2018 and sold out in 5 days.
 Shawn Mendes and Camila Cabello headlined the event, with Rita Ora and Charlie Puth as supporting headliners.
 Marvin Humes did a DJ set from 2:40 pm before the main show began at 3 pm.